MatrixMind-cloud/azure-arc-hybrid-cloud-demo/README.md

 For each of the listed VMs listed, add the VM Extension "Log Analytics Agent - Azure Arc" using the details from **Step 4**.

+### Azure Automation Account

+Go to Automation Account in your Subscription and create a new account, e.g. `arc-automation`, on the same resource group you used for your Arc VMs.
+Leave the settings as suggested, making sure the correct Location is selected.
+After its creation, dive into the Automation Account specific view.

+> Enabling Change tracking

+Select **Change tracking** from the menu.
+Here you will connect the account to the Log Analytics Workspace created for this project, e.g. `sndbox-azure-arc-law`.

+Once this is done, click in the Change Tracking view on **Manage Machines** and select the specific Arc VMs for now, skip the wildcard *Add all VMs* suggestion.

+It will take some time for Machine data to appear, moving on.

+> Enabling Update management

+Select **Update management** from the menu.
+Connect this to your Log Analytics Workspace, same as the before.

+Once this is done, click in the Update management view on **Manage Machines** and again add your Arc VMs, skipping the wildcard suggestion.

+> Enabling Inventory

+With Change tracking enabled, the Inventory of installed Software is also visible.
+It will take some time again until data becomes available.